vicidroiddev/sticky-headers-recyclerview/FORKED.md

 • Update Buildtools to 29.0.2
 • Change minSdk to 21
 • Change targetSdk to 29
-• Change compileSdk to 29
+• Change compileSdk to 29git p